solyarisoftware/nera.vim/README.md

     mi chiamo Giorgio Robino ed abito in corso Magenta 35/4 a Genova

-To assign to function key `F1` a substitution for visual mode and single word selection:
+To assign to function key `<F1>` a substitution for visual mode and single word selection:

-- assign a new "macro" substitution to `F1`
+- assign a new "macro" substitution to `<F1>`

       :NeraSet f1 person_name

-- put the cursor at the begin of the word you want to annotate:
+- **put the cursor at the begin of the word you want to annotate**:

       mi chiamo Giorgio Robino ed abito in corso Magenta 35/4 a Genova ^
                 |
                 set the vim cursor here

-- press `F1`.
+- press `<F1>`.
 The line is updated with the entity notation syntax decoration:

       mi chiamo [Giorgio](person_name) Robino ed abito in corso Magenta 35/4 a Genova

 ### Multiple contiguous words annotation

-In facts, this is not perfect, because a person name in this case is composed by two consecutive words (*Giorgio Robino*), you maybe want to preset (another or the same) function key to automatically substitute the current and the successive word.
+In facts, this is not what you want, because a full person name is usually composed by two consecutive words (*Giorgio Robino*), so you maybe want to preset (another or the same) function key `<F1>` to automatically substitute the current and the successive word.
-In this case, set teh mapping with argument `contiguousWords` set to `2`:
+In this case, set the mapping with argument `contiguousWords` set to `2`:

-- assign a new "macro" substitution to `F2`
+- assign a new "macro" substitution to `<F2>`

       :NeraSet 2 person_name 2